-- Potter & Moore founded by John Potter (a physic gardener) and James Moore.
+- Potter & Moore founded by John Potter and James Moore in Surrey, England.

 - Chiris founded by Antoine Chiris in Grasse, France.

-- Soap and perfumery business that will become Yardley established by Samuel Cleaver.
+- A soap and perfumery business that will become Yardley established by Samuel Cleaver.

 - Pears Soap founded in England.

-- James Atkinson, the elder, sets up business in Gerald Street.
+- James Atkinson, the elder, sets up a perfume business at 44 Gerald Street, London.

-- Abel Porter & Co. (a button shop) established by Abel Porter that will become the Scovill Manufacturing Company (U.S.).
+- Abel Porter & Company (a button shop) established by Abel & Levi Porter and Henry, Silas & Samuel Grilley (will become the Scovill Manufacturing Company) (U.S.).

 - Roger & Gallet founded (France).

-- William Colgate starts a factory that makes soap, candles and starch (U.S.).
+- William Colgate starts the Colgate Company making soap, candles and starch in New York.

 - William Colgate partners with Francis Smith to form Smith & Colgate.

-- Abel Porter & Co. sold to Leavenworth, Hatden & Scovill.
+- Abel Porter & Company sold to Leavenworth, Hayden & Scovill.